ANZICS CTG Endorsed Study

 Long term effects of erythropoietin in patients with moderate to severe traumatic brain injury.
 A follow-up study of an international randomised controlled trial

 In the current study we aim to study the long term outcome of the patients included in the EPO TBI study.
 We aim to check, at a variable time point 2 to 7 years from injury, the survival status of the included patients.
 Patients that are alive will be contacted and invited to participate in an interview in order to determine present neurological recovery and quality of life.
-If the patient is unable to take part in the interview we will, as in the primary study contact the person responsible.
-Written consent will be obtained in those participating.
-In the interview conducted by a trained assessor of neurological function and quality of life using approved standardised methods.
+If the patient is unable to take part in the interview we will, as in the primary study, contact the person responsible.
+Verbal or written consent will be obtained in those participating.
+The interview will be conducted by a trained assessor of neurological function and quality of life using approved standardised methods.

 The study will give important information on the longterm effects of EPO after TBI.
 Risks for participants can be considered to be low and participation in the neurological follow-up will be based on informed consent.
 By checking survival status of participants prior to contact, we can avoid contacting relatives of deceased patients.

-Rinaldo Bellomo (Chair), Yaseen Arabi, Jamie Cooper, Craig French, Olivier Huet, Lorraine Little (Project Manager), Nora Luethi, Alistair Nichol, Jeffrey Presneill, Markus Skrifvars, and Shirley Vallance.
+Rinaldo Bellomo (Chair), Yaseen Arabi, Jamie Cooper, Craig French, Olivier Huet, Lorraine Little, Nora Luethi, Alistair Nichol, Jeffrey Presneill, Markus Skrifvars and Shirley Vallance.

 ANZIC Research Centre, Monash University

 Irish Clinical Trials Group